Anujramola1999/project-remediator-agent/readme.md

 STEP 5: INSTALL KYVERNO AND REPORTS SERVER
 -------------------------------------------

-5.1 Install Kyverno using Helm helm repo add kyverno https://kyverno.github.io/kyverno/ helm repo update
+5.1 Install Kyverno using Helm or you can install it using argocd as well. helm repo add kyverno https://kyverno.github.io/kyverno/ helm repo update